 You do not have to negotiate.
 There are always risks in negotiation, and trying to do so could backfire on you and result in the withdrawal of an offer.
 Negotiate with the hiring decision-maker and focus on mutual gain.
 Consider the very minimum you would be willing to accept (but don’t tell the employer).
 Decide what you want, then prioritize.

 Introduce all negotiating points: “I am very excited about the possibility of working together and that there are [number] points I would like to talk about, including….”
 Keep the number of requests reasonable.
 Always start with salary first.
 Rationally support your position by citing research and examples.
 Negotiate!
 Assume that the person will “split the difference.”
 Watch your negotiating partner closely for signs that you may be pushing too hard.
 Be willing to give little things and unwilling to give up big ones.

 Keys to Salary Negotiations

-- Once you accept an offer you cannot accept another.
-Call and decline any other standing offers, and notify other companies that you are no longer on the market.
+Once you accept an offer you cannot accept another.
+Call and decline any other standing offers, and notify other organizations that you are no longer on the market.

 Transition to The World of Work

 Since you’ve proven yourself at Southwestern as a strong leader, communicator, researcher, and writer, life on the job should be a piece of cake, right?
 Not so fast!
 The world of work is a different environment with different rules for success than college (read below or download College vs. The World of Work.
 For 12 steps to first-year on-the-job success, download My First Job Survival Guide.
 Also get helpful advice from The Protocol School of Texas’Executive Etiquette Tips for Succeeding in the Workplace.